KeYProject/key-docs/docs/user/Exploration.md

 # Proof Exploration

--- *Author: Sarah Grebing, Alexander Weigl*, XX.XX.2019 valid for KeY-2.10.0
+-- *Author: Alexander Weigl*, August 2021 valid for KeY-2.10.0

 !!! abstract

-    This note describes the *Proof Exploration* features in KeY-2.10
+    This note describes the *Proof Exploration* features in KeY-2.10.
+    Proof Exploration allows a flexible editing of sequences, and therefore brings a "What-If"-Analyses into KeY.

 ## Overview

 We aggregrate under Proof Exploration, actions and views for supporting a *What-If* analysis.
 With the here described actions you can investigate the proof state and try to figure why a proof does not close.

 For this we offer following actions:

 * Add a formulae to the antecedent or succedent of a sequent.
 * Edit a formulae (or subterm) on a sequent
 * Delete formulae from the sequent